Skip to main content

 Brown comes in many hues.
 Depending on how light or dark your shade of brown is, the matching color could look different for each room.
 Additionally, warm browns pair better with cooler accents, while cool browns are better matched with warmer accents.

 Typically, brown pairs best with another brown-based color.
-For example, a dark, rich chocolate brown will look best with a grey-beige.
-Alternatively, a light tan will look fantastic with a reddish-brown.
+For example, a dark, rich chocolate brown will look best with a gray-beige.
+Alternatively, a light tan look fantastic with a reddish-brown hue.
 Aside from pairing browns together, black and white are also wonderful additions to a brown palette.
 These colors are neutral and easy to pair with almost any color, depending on the look and style you’re going for.

 brown monochromatic color palette for room design